damianoneill/healthbot/docs/quickstart.md

 ## Monitor

-Finally we confirm that the solution has been configured correctly by viewing the Device Group / Device Monitor screen and identifying any issues that require a resolution.
+Finally, we confirm that the solution has been configured correctly by viewing the Device Group / Device Monitor screen and identifying any issues that require a resolution.

 To view the Health (based on our chosen KPIs) of the Device Group we defined previously, navigate to the Device Group Health page and select your Device Group from the drop-down at the top left of the page and the specific Device your interested in from the drop-down below the chosen Device Group.